Class 10 – Start Pandas

 3. use slicing to print your name and then make it upper case

-3. Write your name in reverse using slicing (for this to easily work the last letter of the list needs to be the last letter of your name)
+3. Print your name in reverse using slicing (for this to easily work the last letter of the list needs to be the last letter of your name)

 4. reverse the list

-5. write your name backwards using slicing on the reversed list.
+5. print your name backwards using slicing on the reversed list.

-6. with the list reversed write your name forward with slicing.
+6. with the list reversed print your name forward with slicing.

 4. Final 10% today.
 Practice some more plotting and make the graph at the bottom of the page.
-You should be able to put together your line plotting and cosine plotting to make it.
+Your graph should be your first initial.
+Not a B. You should be able to put together your line plotting and cosine plotting to make it.
 The graph below shows cosine.
-I am okay with an ugly B. You will need to create two and only two numpy arrays to make the B if you set all the different coordinates correctly.
-But there are many ways to make a B. But as a hint think about how you can define points in the B.
+I am okay with an ugly letter but it should be legible.
+You will need to create two and only two numpy arrays to make your letter if you set all the different coordinates correctly.
+Think back to your lists and line to think about how to make your letter.

 My Answers